AnggaChelsea/AnggaChelsea/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Nusa Putra.
+- 🎓 &nbsp; Studying Computer Science and Information System at University of Nusa Putra.
 - 💼 &nbsp; Experienced Work at Marketz.id as a front-end engineer .
 - 🌱 &nbsp; Learning more about Fullstack Software Engineer, Systems Design and Artificial Intelligence.